eballetbo/chromebooks/README.md

 $ ./chromebook-setup.sh do_everything --architecture=arm64 --storage=/dev/sdX
 ```

+The default username and password for the image is debian in lowercase.

 ## Appendix
 ### How to create a Debian image for Chromebooks
 You can build the Chromebook image for a specific suite and architecture like this: